 The incidence of acute kidney injury (AKI) after orthotopic liver transplantation (OLT) ranges from 40 to 70%, with 8–17% of these patients requiring renal replacement therapy.
 The aetiology of this syndrome is multi-factorial, and its most common cause is ischaemia in the early postoperative period, and toxicity of immunosuppressive drugs and infectious complications at long term.
 AKI significantly increases the risk of death and development of chronic renal failure in the late post-OLT period.
 We discussed in short in our work the risk factors of AKI, diagnostics and clinical management in this group of patients.

-Keywords: acute kidney injury, Liver Transplantation, hepato-renal syndrome, Dialysis, calcineurin inhibitors
+Keywords: Liver Transplantation, hepato-renal syndrome, Dialysis, calcineurin inhibitors

 Most Viewed Current Articles

 26 Jan 2022 : Review articleRecurrence of Hepatocellular Carcinoma After Liver Transplantation: Risk Factors and Predictive Models

 24 Aug 2021 : Review articleNormothermic Machine Perfusion (NMP) of the Liver – Current Status and Future Perspectives

 Ann Transplant 2021; 26:e931664